 - Avoid niches that are so fringed that they are very new, underdeveloped, and / or there is little research on them.
 As a content writer, you may not do the original data analysis (at least early in your career).
 Therefore, when researching and creating your own articles, you need to be able to take full advantage of existing articles, reports, and other types of publications.
 Some niches have been studied much more extensively than others — keep this in mind when choosing.

-Below are some of Medium’s most popular technology / entrepreneurship subsections.
+Below are some of Medium’s most popular technology / entrepreneurship and subsections that you can start to make money writing.

 - Artificial intelligence;

-Step 3: Find the personal and corporate email addresses identified in Step 2
+Step 3: Find the personal and corporate email addresses interesting in paying for content writing identified in Step 2

 I won’t go into too much detail on how to achieve this.